Why Pet Insurance?

 Spot Plan Features

-• Customizable coverage: Choose from accident-only or accident and illness plans, with flexible reimbursement rates up to 90%, multiple deductible options, and many annual limit choices, including an unlimited option
+• Customizable coverage: Choose flexible reimbursement rates up to 90%, multiple deductible options, and annual limits, including an unlimited option

 • No network restrictions: Visit any licensed veterinarian, emergency clinic, or specialist in the U.S. or Canada

-• Optional preventive care: Add coverage for routine care like blood work, vaccinations, and dental cleanings for an additional cost^
+• Optional preventive care: Add wellness coverage for routine care like blood work and vaccinations

 • 24/7 pet helpline: Access to a pet helpline and VetAccess telehealth services